This entry is part 22 of 40 in the series Stories from China

 By Simon J. Lau

-I wasn’t specifically seeking out other overseas Chinese to hang out with, but I did spend my afternoon at this hip coffee shop.
-I don’t typically rave about coffee shops, but I totally fell in love with this place.
-It was decorated like a mid-century modern British home.
+I wasn’t specifically looking to meet other overseas Chinese, but I ended up spending the afternoon at a hip, Western-themed coffee shop.
+I don’t usually rave about coffee shops, but I completely fell in love with this one.
+The place was decorated like a mid-century modern British home, full of warm wood tones, low-slung furniture, and vintage lamps and paintings that gave the whole space a cozy yet stylish feel.

 Since arriving in China, one thing that continues to surprise me is how nonchalant the Chinese can be when sharing their history.
-Case in point, this is one of the entrances to the Old Town of Lijiang.
-It’s sandwiched between a China Mobile shop and an obscure Chinese restaurant.
-One would think that given the cultural significance of this ancient town, the government would have done more to make this entrance far more appealing.
-But I guess their perspective is that China has over 3,000 years of history, and that this is just one of many ancient towns.
+Take this entrance to the Old Town of Lijiang, for example.
+It sits between a China Mobile shop and a small, nondescript restaurant.
+One might expect that, given the cultural significance of this ancient town, the entrance would be designed to feel grand or at least set apart.
+But perhaps the thinking here is that with China’s 3,000 years of history, this is just one of many ancient towns, and there is no need to make a big deal out of this one.

 On my way back to my hotel, I saw my first Christian church in China.
 Strangely, it’s been recently renovated, but the government doesn’t allow religious practices inside.
 It functions more like a museum than as a house of worship.
 It felt unusual, if not a little bizarre to me.

 Finally, I’ve noticed that Lijiang is far more dog-friendly than any other city I’ve visited in China.
-I see dogs everywhere: Tourist areas, stores, and cafes.
-It’s a welcome change for me, as someone who loves these furry friends. 🐶
+I see dogs everywhere, in tourist areas, shops, and even cafes.
+As someone who loves these furry friends, it’s been a welcome and heartwarming change.

 Comments are closed.